North Korea travel guide

 Road travel

-You can get taxis from hotels or outside department stores, but they will be reluctant to take you without a local guide or interpreter.
-Foreigners are not generally allowed on public transport.
+You can get taxis from hotels or outside some department stores, but they will be reluctant to take you without a local guide or interpreter.
+Foreign nationals are not usually allowed to use public transport unless they are accompanied by a local guide.

 Air travel

-Most travellers enter North Korea on direct flights from Beijing to Pyongyang operated by the North Korean national airline Air Koryo or Air China.
+Most travellers entering North Korea by air take direct flights from Beijing to Pyongyang operated by the North Korean national airline, Air Koryo, or the Chinese state airline, Air China.

-Incidents reported in July 2016 and May 2017 involving Air Koryo flights highlight the lack of official information about Air Koryo’s safety record and standards.
+Incidents on Air Koryo flights reported in July 2016 and May 2017 highlight concerns about Air Koryo’s safety record and maintenance standards.

 Extreme weather and natural disasters

-Flooding is common in the rainy season (July to August).
-This can disrupt travel especially to rural areas.
+Flooding is common in the rainy season from July to August.
+This can disrupt travel, especially to rural areas.
 Check that routes are passable before setting out on long journeys.

 Before you travel check that: